eslint/eslint/docs/rules/multiline-comment-style.md

+# multiline-comment-style

-# enforce a particular style for multiline comments (multiline-comment-style)
+Enforces a particular style for multiline comments.

 Many style guides require a particular style for comments that span multiple lines.
 For example, some style guides prefer the use of a single block comment for multiline comments, whereas other style guides prefer consecutive line comments.